 - Stand with both feet almost 3 feet apart.

-- Turn feet 45 degree to the corners of the room
+- Turn feet 45 degrees to the corners of the room

 - Exhale and bend your knees over the toes while squatting down.

-- Now press you to hip forwards, knees back and chest to the front
+- Now press your hips forward, knees back and chest to the front

 - Look straight, breathe and hold the position for 3-6 breaths

 - Inhale and straighten your legs.
-Your fingertips should reach the ceiling and then exhale both the arms to sides.
+Your fingertips should reach the ceiling, and then exhale both the arms to the sides.

-4. Head Stand – The inverted body position stimulates the production of hormones.
-Headstand pose flushes out toxins and detoxifies the adrenal glands.
-This pose brings fresh energy to the brain, scalp, face, and improves the blood circulation and lymphatic system.
-This pose decreases the build-up of fluid in legs, feet and ankles and improves the digestion.
-It strengthens the bone and muscles of arms.
-Leg, spine, shoulders, tone the tissue of the abdomen and enhances the capacity of the lungs.
+4. Head Stand"βThe inverted body position stimulates the production of hormones.
+The headstand pose flushes out toxins and detoxifies the adrenal glands.
+This pose brings fresh energy to the brain, scalp, and face and improves the blood circulation and lymphatic system.
+This pose decreases the build-up of fluid in the legs, feet, and ankles and improves digestion.
+It strengthens the bones and muscles of arms.
+Leg, spine, shoulders, and tone the tissue of the abdomen and enhance the capacity of the lungs.

 Steps -